WestleyK/ssh-watcher/previous-versions/ssh-watcher-v1.1/README.md

 ## What is ssh-watcher:

-A simple background shell script that watches for ssh activities and alerts you via xmessage. <br>
+Simple background shell script that watches for ssh login and logout and alerts you via xmessage. <br>
-This includes: ssh login, logout and failed login attemps. <br>
+Soon will also watch for failed login attemps. <br>

 <br>